xantorohara/rocket-table/README.md

 ## About
-Rocket Table is a lightweight table viewer for files in SAS7BDAT, SBDF and CSV formats.
+Rocket Table is a lightweight table viewer for files in SAS7BDAT, SBDF, STDF and CSV formats.

 ![Rocket Table screenshot](screenshot.png)